Saving & Spending Travel

 Why are Priority Pass lounges so crowded?

 Priority Pass was founded in 1992 by a traveler who observed premium ticket holders enjoy the benefits of different airport lounges while he was stuck suffering the experience of waiting at the terminal gate.
-The founder wanted to offer an affordable way for frequent travelers to gain access to similar airport lounge benefits and improve their travel experiences.
+The founder wanted to offer an affordable way for frequent travelers to access similar airport lounge benefits and improve their travel experiences.

 Alternatives to Priority Pass lounges